anthony-aylward/mental-health/README.md

 student population, they still suffer high rates of depressive symptoms, and a large fraction report poor life satisfaction and/or poor financial confidence.

+A notable finding of the study was that many of the values shown here were correlated with students' rate of academic progress.

 > ![life satisfaction](figure/life-satisfaction.svg)
 >